rbv188/Inverted-Pendulum-Simulation/README.md

 # Inverted-Pendulum-Simulation
-Gazebo simulation of inverted pendulum
+Gazebo simulation of inverted pendulum to get started with gazebo and ros.